Mount Helen

 Residential development activity is lower than average in Mount Helen according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers for Mount Helen shows an average of around 20 new dwelling approvals per year.
-Between FY-21 and FY-25, approximately 101 homes were approved, with a further 14 approved in FY-26 to date.
-Despite population decline during this period, the new supply has likely kept pace with demand, offering good choice for buyers.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Mount Helen averaged around 20 new dwelling approvals per year.
+Between FY-21 and FY-25, an estimated 101 homes were approved, with 14 more approved in FY-26 as of current figures.
+Despite population decline during this period, new supply likely kept pace with demand, offering good choice to buyers.

-The average construction value of new properties is $536,000, indicating a focus on the premium segment with upmarket properties.
-In FY-26, there have been $4.4 million in commercial approvals, reflecting the area's primarily residential nature.
-Compared to Rest of Vic., Mount Helen shows approximately half the construction activity per person and ranks among the 63rd percentile nationally.
+The average construction cost value for new properties was $536,000, indicating a focus on the premium segment.
+This financial year has seen $4.4 million in commercial approvals, reflecting Mount Helen's primarily residential nature.
+Compared to Rest of Vic., Mount Helen shows approximately half the construction activity per person and places among the 63rd percentile nationally in terms of development intensity.

 New development consists of 81.0% standalone homes and 19.0% attached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-With around 228 people per approval, Mount Helen reflects a transitioning market.
-According to AreaSearch's latest quarterly estimate, Mount Helen is expected to grow by 663 residents through to 2041.
+Mount Helen reflects a transitioning market, with around 228 people per approval.
+Looking ahead, AreaSearch estimates Mount Helen will grow by 670 residents through to 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development